jradxl/BlogEngine.NET/README.md

 ## Linux/Mono BlogEngine.NET Source Code
 Initial attempt at a Linux/Mono/MonoDevelop alternative.
-Currently version 1003.3.7 which follows BlogEngine 3.3.7 (I'm using 1000 more so I can track underlying BlogEngine changes!!)
+Currently version 1003.3.7 which follows BlogEngine 3.3.7.
+(I'm using 1000 more so I can track underlying BlogEngine changes!!).
 This repository will always show commit differences to BlogEngine, as I am reapplying changes carefully using meld.
 Main changes here are because Linux is filesystem case sensitive.
 </br>